alifwahid/alifwahid.github.io/_posts/2018-12-02-on-being-concise-but-imprecise.md

 [seilink]:   https://wiki.sei.cmu.edu/confluence/display/c/Introduction
 [eliotpoem]: http://www.davidgorman.com/4Quartets/1-norton.htm

-What that sentence provoked in me was the penetrating ideas that Eliot expressed in the final part of *Burnt Norton*.
+What that sentence provoked in me were the penetrating ideas that Eliot expressed in the final part of *Burnt Norton*.
 "Words move", wrote Eliot, "Words strain, / Crack and sometimes break, under the burden, / Under the tension, slip, slide, perish, / Decay with imprecision, will not stay in place,